 The decisions an angler needs to make begin as soon as they park their car.
 Reading water will steer anglers toward the correct starting point for your desired style of fishing or to take advantage of a current hatch.
 If it is a specific style of fly fishing you desire, searching out the correct water for that approach is critical to success.
 After taking a moment to observe the insect life and selecting a fly to reflect it, you want to make sure you’re targeting the right water to match.

-Euro-nymphing anglers are looking for the shallow, faster water where actively feeding fish congregate.
-Ticking a heavy nymph along the river bottom is more easily achieved in broad, fast runs rather than bouldered, pocket water.
+Euro-nymphing anglers are looking for shallow, faster water where actively feeding fish congregate.
+Ticking a heavy nymph along the river bottom is easier achieved in broad, fast runs rather than in bouldered, pocket water.
 With the assistance of lengthy rods, anglers can intricately pick apart a run without missing a fish.

 Reading Water for Dry Flies

-Dry fly anglers will want to find the sections of river where fish are rising in broad, open, flat water, along foam lines or spread out amongst rocky pockets.
+Dry fly anglers will want to find the sections of the river where fish are rising in broad, open, flat water, along foam lines, or spread out amongst rocky pockets.
 Most dry fly anglers will only cast to rising fish.
 However, a good drift made in ideal habitat will make trout rise.
-Just because you don’t see fish on the surface doesn’t mean to put away your dry flies.
+Just because you don’t see fish on the surface doesn’t mean putting away your dry flies.
 Make them rise by putting the right fly on the right kind of water.

-Fish will move into specific parts of a river during the year for a variety of reasons.
+Fish will move into specific parts of a river during the year for various reasons.
 Spawning and food availability can force trout to move a considerable distance.
-In the Spring, trout will move into shallow riffle water to feed on small, emerging, mayfly nymphs.
+In the Spring, trout will move into shallow riffle water to feed on small, emerging mayfly nymphs.
 Overcast days provide the ultimate conditions for flies like Blue Wing Olives to emerge.
 The ability to read water helps anglers decipher correctly.

 Reading the Surrounding Habitat

 It’s also important to read the habitat conditions surrounding the water you’re reading.
-Overhanging vegetation such as trees, willows or tall grasses create a situation where anglers should throw caddis dry flies in the summertime and grasshoppers in the autumn.
-Cutbanks form where constant water erodes rock, dirt and debris.
+Overhanging vegetation such as trees, willows, or tall grasses creates a situation where anglers should throw caddis dry flies in the summertime and grasshoppers in the autumn.
+Cutbanks form where constant water erodes rock, dirt, and debris.
 Large profile dry flies fished along cutbanks tease trout into eating.

-Big, brown trout are notorious for claiming cutbank areas and defending them against other trout intruders.
+Big brown trout are notorious for claiming cutbank areas and defending them against other trout intruders.
 Streamers will draw the biggest fish from their safe havens.
-Whether from aggression or from guarding an area from competition, brown trout will put an intimidating smack on any streamer fly that enters their domain.
-Connecting the dots between the surrounding habitat, the way the water interacts with it and how fish behave in each particular combination is a skill all fly anglers ought to develop.
+Whether from aggression or from guarding an area against the competition, brown trout will put an intimidating smack on any streamer fly that enters their domain.
+Connecting the dots between the surrounding habitat, the way the water interacts with it, and how fish behave in each particular combination is a skill all fly anglers ought to develop.